carterww/fiber/src/queue/README.md

 - If the function returns an int, a 0 value should be returned to indicate a success and a non-zero should be returned to indicate an error.
 An error value defined in fiber.h is preferred, but you can define custom errors that do not conflict with those.
+- *push* must copy the contents of the job into its own data structure(s).
+It should not store a reference to the job argument in any way.